Nord Stream 1: 1997–present

-2022 gas leaks
+2022 sabotage

 On 26 September 2022, multiple ruptures in the NS1 and the NS2 pipelines were detected in what appeared to be an act of sabotage.

 Unexplained large pressure drops were reported in both pipelines at the end-station in Germany.
 A gas leak from NS2 was located late on 26 September.
 Early on the 27th, two separate leaks in NS1 were discovered.
 They occurred in international waters, but within the Danish and Swedish exclusive economic zones.
 Both Berliner Zeitung and Le Monde newspapers suggested acts of sabotage, and a Kremlin spokesman also said it could be.
-Neither pipeline was in operation at the time of these incidents, but both did contain gas.
+Neither pipeline was in operation at the time of these incidents, but both did contain pressurized gas.

 The rupturing of the Nord Stream pipelines happened as the Baltic Pipe was being opened for natural gas to come in from the North Sea through Denmark to Poland.
 As of 29 September 2022, the Yamal–Europe pipeline is operational, although "There are concerns that if Russia introduces sanctions against Ukraine's Naftogaz [...] that could prohibit Gazprom from paying Ukraine transit fees [... that] could end Russian gas flows to Europe via the country."

+In September 2022 The Washington Post reported that the incidents are likely to put a permanent end to both Nord Stream 1 and 2.

+On 27 April 2023 the Danish Defence Command confirmed that six Russian navy ships including the SS-750 salvage ship able to launch a mini-submarine were operating in the area four days before the explosion.
+Russia denied involvement in the sabotage.

+The United States rejected claims from investigative journalist Seymour Hersh of involvement in the sabotage.

+As of February 2023 none of the three separate investigations carried out by Germany, Sweden and Denmark publicly assigned responsibility for the damage.

+In June 2023, The Washington Post reported that the United States had intelligence of a Ukrainian plan to attack Nord Stream, and in November 2023 reported that Roman Chervinsky, a colonel in Ukraine's Special Operations Forces, had coordinated the Nord Stream pipeline attack.